dhwajraj/spark-twitter-named-entity/README.md

 For simplicity this project is listening to all user public tweet stream and filtering based only on fortune 500 companies to get tweets related to corporates.

 > Note: this does not perform recognition of named entities into classes like person, location or organization.
+Named Entity Extraction is useful for a next layer of class recognition/classification or knowledge base lookups.

 # Get Running